MicrosoftDocs/msix-docs/msix-src/package/signing-package-dgss.md

 4. Obtain your Azure Active Directory Token.
 To learn more go here https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code

 ### Role(s) needed to use Device Guard signing
-In order to use the Device Guard signing, you will need to have the following roles: AAD Global Administrator, Store for Business Account Billing Owner and Device Guard signer.
+In order to use the Device Guard signing, you will need to have the Device Guard signer role.
+This is the least privilage role that has the ability to sign.
+Other roles such as AAD Global Administrator, Store for Business Account Billing Owner can also sign.